doctest/doctest/doc/markdown/roadmap.md

     - a listener interface - similar to a reporter - look at Catch
 - ability to have no output when everything succeeds
 - option to output summary only
-- time stuff
-    - reporting running time of tests
-    - count a test case as failed if it exceeds X ms (but no force-killing!)
-    - killing a test that exceeds a time limit (will perhaps require threading or processes)
 - matchers - should investigate what they are - look at google test/mock and Catch (also predicates and boost test)
 - convolution support for the assertion macros (with a predicate)
 - generators? - look at Catch - and investigate what they are